-The unit will cover some of the most important developments in the western philosophy and science that have shaped psychology, from empiricism and the concept of the 'blank slate' to evolution and the concept of a "modular mind".
-Some of the most important papers that have shaped Cognitive Psychology will be discussed in detail to provide a critical insight into how empirical evidence is used to shape and inform theory.
+The unit will cover some of the most important developments in the western philosophy and science that have shaped psychology, from empiricism the development of experimental and laboratory psychology to the cognitive revolution.
+The unit will also explore and review the main theories, key findings and principles that have shaped psychology, with a specific focus on Cognitive Psychology, such as and the theory of the 'blank slate' or the principle of modularity.
+Some of the most important papers that have revolutionised Cognitive Psychology will be discussed in detail to provide a critical insight into how empirical evidence is used to shape and inform theory.
 This unit will also introduce the core methods in behavioural and neuroscience research.
-A number of lab sessions will be used to provide a hands on insight into the key issues and challenges in designing and implementing a behavioural research project, and to develop the skills needed to write a research report in the third term.
-Finally this unit will focus on the role of neuroscience in Cognitive Psychology, exploring how patient neuropsychology, neuroimaging techniques and neuromodulatory techniques can help to inform and constrain theories of how the mind works.
-The development of essay writing skills for the assignment for this unit will be facilitated through an essay writing tutorial, and feedback on an essay plan.
-Students will also be introduced to tools for searching the scientific literature and managing bibliographies and reference lists.
+A number of experimental approaches will be introduced to provide insight into the key issues and challenges in designing and implementing a behavioural research project, and to develop the skills needed to write a research report in the third term.
+Finally, this unit will focus on the role of neuroscience in Cognitive Psychology, exploring how patient neuropsychology, neuroimaging techniques and neuromodulatory techniques can help to inform and constrain theories of how the mind works.